mterwill/dotfiles/README.md

 script (over)writes the latest copy of every file to my external drive.
 It never deletes.
 Files in ``rsync-exclude`` are not backed up.

-## ``config.fish``
-**Location**: ``~/.config/fish/config.fish``

-Instead of bash or zsh, I prefer [fish](http://fishshell.com/) for its delightful autocompletion.

-The shell boasts clean scripting, however the syntax is odd and scripts are not as portable.
-Thus, except a few simple shortcut functions in my shell, I still do most scripting in bash.

 ## ``gitignore_global``
 **Location**: ``~/.gitignore_global``